Using Fortanix Data Security Manager for MongoDB Client-Side Field-Level Encryption

 mongoClientSecure.close();

-After successfully executing the FortanixMongodbCSFLE.java file, a master key will be automatically generated and securely stored within your Fortanix DSM group as created in Section 5.3: Creating a Group.
+After successfully executing the FortanixMongodbCSFLE.java file, a CMK will be automatically generated and securely stored within your Fortanix DSM group as created in Section 5.3: Creating a Group.

 This key serves as the root of trust for encrypting and decrypting data within your MongoDB CSFLE setup.
-You can navigate to the Fortanix DSM UI → Audit Log to verify the creation and usage of the master key.
+You can navigate to the Fortanix DSM UI → Audit Log to verify the creation and usage of the CMK.

 7.0 Key Rotation and Rewrapping

-Figure 8: Rotating the Master Key and Rewrapping the DEK Workflow
+Figure 6: Rotating the CMK and Rewrapping the DEK Workflow

-This diagram illustrates the process of rotating the master key and rewrapping the DEK to secure the key lifecycle management in Fortanix DSM.
+This diagram illustrates the process of rotating the CMK and rewrapping the DEK to secure the key lifecycle management in Fortanix DSM.

-To enhance security and follow key management best practices, the RotateCMK.java file (downloaded from the GitHub repository) includes a predefined configuration to rotate the master key stored in Fortanix DSM.
+To enhance security and follow key management best practices, the RotateCMK.java file includes a predefined configuration to rotate the CMK stored in Fortanix DSM.

-The rotation process involves invoking the Fortanix DSM plugin with the existing master key ID to generate a new master key.
+To rotate the CMK, a 96-byte secret will be generated on the client application that will be used to invoke the rekey API call to Fortanix DSM.
 This is done by sending an HTTP request using the HttpClient, which communicates with the Fortanix DSM endpoint.
-After successful execution, a new master key UUID is returned, replacing the old key while maintaining secure access to encrypted data.
+After successful execution, a new CMK UUID is returned, replacing the old key while maintaining secure access to encrypted data.

 private static String sendRotateRequest(String <oldCMKId>) throws Exception {